StackExchange/dnscontrol/docs/_providers/axfrddns.md

 {% endhighlight %}

-When no nameserver appears in the zone, and no default nameservers nor custom master are configured, the AXFR+DDNS provider will fail.
+When no nameserver appears in the zone, and no default nameservers nor custom master are configured, the AXFR+DDNS provider will fail with the following error message:

+{% highlight %}
+[Error] AXFRDDNS: the nameservers list cannot be empty.
+Please consider adding default `nameservers` or an explicit `master` in `creds.json`.
+{% endhighlight %}

 ## Server configuration examples

 ### Bind9

 Here is a sample `named.conf` example for an authauritative server on zone `example.tld`.
-It accepts AXFR requests from anyone on private network `172.17.0.0/16`.
-It only accepts updates which are both authenticated with key `update-key-id` and originated from the the same private network.
+It uses a simple IP-based ACL for the AXFR transfer and a conjunction of TSIG and IP-based ACL for the updates.

 {% highlight %}
 options {